steveseguin/Companion-Ninja/python_sample/readme.md

-# VDO.Ninja PTZ Control Application
+# VDO.Ninja PTZ Control Console App

-This Python application provides a graphical user interface to control Pan, Tilt, Zoom, Focus, and Exposure functions on VDO.Ninja through its WebSocket API.
+This Python command-line application allows you to control Pan, Tilt, Zoom, Focus, and Exposure functions on VDO.Ninja through its WebSocket API.

 ## Features